In the Army Now (film): Reception

-In the Army Now received almost universally negative reviews.
-It holds a 6% approval rating on Rotten Tomatoes based on 32 reviews, with an average score of 2.34/10.
+In the Army Now was universally panned by critics.
+It holds a 12% approval rating on Rotten Tomatoes based on 34 reviews, with an average score of 2.6/10.
 The consensus states "This 1994 Pauly Shore vehicle stretches its star's thin shtick to the breaking point with a laugh-deficient screenplay that borrows shamelessly from Bill Murray's far superior Stripes".